LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-What is resilient pedagogy?
-An approach to teaching that takes into account the resiliency of course design, faculty, and students during uncertain times and changing circumstances.
-The framing of our preparation around resiliency appeals to us at this moment.
+Resilient pedagogy is an approach to teaching that takes into account the resiliency of course design, faculty, and students during uncertain times and changing circumstances.
+The framing of our preparation around coping, adapting, and persevering appeals to us at this moment.

 In the Twitter thread mentioned above, Dr. Eyler advocates for a resilient, flexible approach to course design.
 What is worth considering is how to proceed so that faculty design learning experiences only once.
 Rather than preparing for three different possible modalities, what kinds of engagement can be planned that can be either online (synchronous or asynchronous) or in-person?
 Akin to the flipped model of instruction, which course elements make the most sense to be either online or asynchronous (individually watching videos, reading, journaling, practicing problems) and which are most appropriate for either synchronous online or in-person modes (group discussion, presentations, providing individual or collective formative feedback)?
 I invite you to consider how you might apply the "design one time" idea.

 As we face the coming fall, we are all balancing the need for advance planning and the need for flexibility, maintaining a sense of community with colleagues and with students, and making instructional choices in light of trauma-informed pedagogy.
 This approach recognizes that our ability to learn and focus is altered by traumatic experiences.
 Being a college student during a pandemic is not easy.
 Instructors can best help students learn through closer attention to items such as: a supportive learning environment, transparency of expectations, flexible/adaptable course policies, regular communication, peer connections and collaborative opportunities, and quality vs. quantity of assignments.

 - Trauma-Informed Teaching: How to be more intentional with course policies, LMS, and scaffolding feedback, Faculty Focus blog post